Vehicle Carriers Class Action

 5. Do I need to do anything now?

-If you do not want to object to the settlement, or opt-out of the class action you do NOT have to do anything.
+If you do not want to object to or comment on the MOL Settlement Agreement you do NOT have to do anything.

-If you would like to comment on or object to the settlement then you need to do so by May 1, 2017 - see [FAQ#6] to learn what steps to take
+If you would like to comment on or object to the MOL Settlement Agreement then you need to do so by November 17, 2023 - see FAQ#6 to learn what steps to take.

 Top

-6. How do I submit comments or Objections to the Settlement?
+6. How do I submit comments or Objections to a Settlement?

-If you wish to comment on or object to the Settlement Agreement, you must deliver a written submission to the appropriate lawyer below by May 1, 2017.
+If you wish to comment on or object to the MOL Settlement Agreement, you must deliver a written submission to the appropriate lawyer below by November 17, 2023.
 The lawyer will forward any submissions to the appropriate Court.

 Top